 In today’s business world, you have no choice but to express an enthusiasm for web technologies.
 The businesses that resist the trend to promote and/or sell their wares on the web have long since fallen by the wayside, replaced by those that gladly embrace social media networks and web marketing strategies as the future of entrepreneurialism.
 A Twitter account with a few hundred choice followers is a much more powerful tool for an entrepreneur than some business cards in the hands of a few clients.
 The web isn’t a trend, nor is it something to be ignored: it’s the way people do business now.

 You’re on the lookout for the next best thing

 The ubiquity of web based businesses makes it hard for any entrepreneur to be a maverick in their niche, but that shouldn’t discourage your from trying.
 Being on social and professional media networks makes it much easier for an entrepreneur to assess the landscape of their industry and client base.
 Anyone who is anyone in business has a social media presence, particularly those who are the best at what they do.
 It’s by following these select few business gurus that you can hope to stake your own claim in your profession.
 If you stay on top of trends and hot topics, you have a better chance of taking advantage of them before anyone else does.

 About the Author: As one of the most knowledge bloggers on online business degrees, Amanda Watson knows a thing or two about small businesses and entrepreneurship on the web.
-She writes for many publications that discuss business education from an online perspective, including an online mba blog.
+She writes for many publications that discuss business education from an online perspective.
 Send her an email at email@example.com.